telerik/kendo-angular/.github/ISSUE_TEMPLATE/feature-request.md

 ---

-**Please, submit requests for new components and features to our UserVoice Portal at https://feedback.telerik.com/kendo-angular-ui**
+**Please, submit requests for new components and features to our Feedback Portal at https://feedback.telerik.com/kendo-angular-ui**